 The ArgoCD operator manages the complete life cycle for ArgoCD and its components.
 ArgoCD is one of the highest rated continuous delivery tools in the CNCF landscape and is specifically targeted towards Kubernetes.
 The operator makes it easy to configure and install ArgoCD, as well as making it easier to upgrade, backup, restore and scale ArgoCD components.
 The operator does this by watching for three Kubernetes CRDs including ArgoCD, which defines the desired state for an ArgoCD cluster and ArgoCDExport which defines the desired state for export and recovery of ArgoCD components.

 Ready for Production?
-Download our Kubernetes Production readiness and best practices checklist before taking the plunge!
+Download our Kubernetes Production readiness and best practices checklist:

 Fan of all things cloud, containers and micro-services!